MAC Awardees, Award, and Program Information

 E.E.
 Just Lectureship

 The E.E.
 Just Lecture and award were endorsed in 1993 to be presented at the Annual Meeting of the ASCB to acknowledge an outstanding minority life scientist.
-This award is made to provide challenging role models to aspiring young scientists and to make the general ASCB membership more aware of the meritorious contributions of minority scientists.
+This award is made to an outstanding scientist who serves as a role model to aspiring young scientists and to make the general ASCB membership more aware of the meritorious contributions of minority scientists.

 - Biographical Sketch - E. E. Just